-Is it fair that the mitzvah of Shabbos was given to the Bnei Yisrael and not to the other nations?
+Is it fair that the Bnei Yisrael were given the mitzvah of Shabbos and not the other nations?

 Well, the idea of being fair doesn't apply when we are speaking about Hashem - everything Hashem does is not to be questioned.
 However, since the mitzvah of Shabbos is only for the Bnei Yisrael, we have to ask ourselves if is there anything deeper about why we have the mitzvah of Shabbos?
 Not only do the other nations not have the mitzvah of Shabbos, but Chazal tell us that a non-Jew who observes a full Shabbos is punishable with death!
 Why?